 While basic paint preparations are less, there are a few application steps that you do not want to mess up.

 An airless sprayer is a must-have when painting vinyl.
-It will apply the paint evenly, get between tight siding tolerances better and much faster.
+It will apply the paint evenly, and get between tight siding tolerances better and much faster.
 Most importantly, using a paint sprayer will offer a nice uniform finish when applying premium satin finishes.

 The second application tip is not to use dark colors when painting vinyl siding.
 Dark colors draw heat, offer less adhesion, and contain additives that could cause the siding to deform.
-We will get more into paint product selections later within the article.
+We will get more into paint product selections later in the article.

 Preparing Vinyl Siding

-Pressure washing is an essential step to painting vinyl siding.
+Pressure washing is an essential step in painting vinyl siding.
 Pressure washing procedures depend on how far along the siding has oxidized.
 The siding may require a light blast or scrubbing while pressure washing to remove all oxidation thoroughly.